inferno-framework/us-core-test-kit/docs/Overview_Client.md

 process where
 - Inferno waits while the client makes requests to access data on Inferno's simulated US Core server.
-- Once the tester indicates they are done, Inferno evaluates the requests made.
+- Once the tester indicates they are done, Inferno evaluates the requests made againsts the requirements for each profile.

-These two steps are always run together.
-Testers may run the group over and over again to evaluate different sets of client requests.
-Each time, Inferno will consider only requests that were made during the current iteration.
+These two steps can be run together by running the Read & Search group, or testers can choose to evaluate only a subset of the profiles defined by the selected US Core version by first running the Client Access subgroup followed by any number of profile groups.
+In either case, testers may run this sequence over and over again to evaluate different sets of client requests.
+When executing a profile group, Inferno will consider only requests that were made during the last run of the Client Access group (NOTE: data access requests can also be made during the registration display test.
+If any such requests were made during the last execution of that test, they will also be included in the analysis performed by a profile group).